kuklachert/technical-interview2/explanations.md

 * To go down the tree and compare n1 and n2 to the current starting node, the maximum number of iterations is equal to the number of levels in the tree.
 In the worst case (every node in the tree has one child), this number is n.
 * The overall efficiency must therefore be **O (n ^ 2)**.

+Space complexity:
+* Apart from the input variables, the following additional space is used:
+  - an integer variable that stores the current LCA.
+  - a list with the length of 2 that stores the children of the current LCA.
+* The overall space complexity must therefore be **O (1)**.

 **Question 5**

 Approach: